-Inbound marketing is a modern way of marketing which doesn’t rely on interrupting potential customers, instead aiming to develop content which appeals directly to them.
-Intending to delight, educate, amuse and inform, tailored to each step of the buyers journey.
+Inbound marketing is a modern way of marketing that doesn’t rely on interrupting potential customers, instead of aiming to develop content that appeals directly to them.
+Intending to delight, educate, amuse and inform, tailored to each step of the buyer’s journey.

 Marketing has changed dramatically since the internet came along.

 How do you go about developing your own inbound marketing strategy?

 It’s important to understand deeply who it is you’re attempting to connect with.
 Once you’ve done this you can address their concerns, motives, desires, and interests.
 We call these ‘buyer personas.’

 Once you understand who your likely customers will be it’s possible to appeal to them, effectively.

 So once you know who you’re trying to attract you can develop a strategy to reach them.